Linking cross-site to page uid with different languages doesn't work

 What i expect is a link in the frontend of siteroot 1 (German) to the default language of siteroot 2 so i won't miss links in the frontend of siteroot 1.
 Or i want an option to choose the target language in the link builder, so an editor can choose the target language.
 For now i am using a bypass by creating an external url to create hard links to the siteroot 2 English, but this is not how this should work in my opinion.

-#3 Updated by Heiko Nöthen 4 months ago
+Updated by Heiko Nöthen over 1 year ago

 I can confirm that this problem still exists in the current TYPO3 9 version.